Our team NimbRo won the RoboCup 2019 Humanoid

 competitor in the TeenSize class.
 Both teams played well, went quickly

-had advantages in one vs. one fights.
-Consequently, they won the game
+and had advantages in one vs. one fights.
+Consequently, they won the

 In the second game, our robots met team SIOR from Korea.
 In this game, our new NimbRo-OP robot entered the tournament and scored its first official goal.
 With the help of Dynaped, the game ended 7:0 for NimbRo (after 4:0 at half time).

 We exhibit our new NimbRo-OP Humanoid TeenSize Open Platform robot at the IEEE-RAS International Conference on Intelligent Robots and Systems (IROS) in Vilamoura, Portugal.
 The specifications and sources of the robot are available here.